A Place For Everything, And Everything In Its Place

 As in routine repetitive surgery, your tool or parts kit can be set up ahead of time.
 Assembly TREYs® should be “pre-kitted” meaning the items are counted ahead of time, arranged or assembled for easy pick up, and organized to follow the work flow.

 These kit trays can also be used for routine dis-assembly projects.
-Some operations bubble-wrap tool kits and have vending machines for tools that record the worker’s ID when a tool or kit is signed out.
+Some operations bubble-wrap tool kits and have vending machines for aviation tools and equipment that record the worker’s ID when a tool or kit is signed out.
 FOD bags and FOD cans are encouraged at your workstation so everything is contained in a “Clean-As-You-Go” process.

 Right Tools for the Job